RosanaFSS/JIRA/README.md

 ## JIRA is a software used to help manage and deliver projects 📈.
+### If Bhe knew JIRA he wouldn´t have to work this way.
 ![Timeline](https://github.com/RosanaFSS/JIRA/blob/main/Practices/Answer%20giphy%20(1).gif)

 Atlassian is the company that owns JIRA.